icdevs/Icdevs_mainsite/_posts/2023-02-12- Async Flow - One Shot - Motoko.md

 In this bounty the user will create a library to handle asynchronous messaging.

 When a user initiates an async one-shot call they likely do want to handle some kind of response so that they can confirm that the call was received.
-In turn, the acknowledger needs to know that the acknowledgement was received.
+In turn, the acknowledger needs to know that the acknowledgment was received.
 You end up with something that looks a lot like a TCP/IP flow.

 This pattern should expose a number of functions from the canister to implement this flow: